kairaun/4DGS-VR/README.md

-# Dynamic Layered Gaussian Splatting for Virtual Reality Beating-Heart Reconstruction
+# Immersive Visualization of Beating Hearts with 4D Gaussian Splatting

-This repository contains information and links for the publication *Dynamic Layered Gaussian Splatting for Virtual Reality Beating-Heart Reconstruction*.
+This repository contains information and links for the publication *Immersive Visualization of Beating Hearts with 4D Gaussian Splatting*.
 See [4DCardiac](https://kairaun.github.io/4DCardiac/) for more!

 ## Code